richstokes/k8s-folding-at-home/README.md

 This is a quick deployment that lets you run this on Kubernetes, should you have any spare cluster-power you'd like to donate.

-Please note, the COVID-19 work units are being prioritized, however the folding@home client is liable to select jobs for other diseases too.
+Note: COVID-19 work units are being prioritized, however the folding@home client is liable to select jobs for other diseases too.

 If/when they add an option to work only on COVID-19, I will update the deployment here to do so (until the pandemic is over!).

 &nbsp;

 # Install

 ```kubectl apply -f https://raw.githubusercontent.com/richstokes/k8s-fah/master/folding.yaml```

 The default install deploys 2 replicas, limited to using 1 CPU core each.